 What does estoppel mean in a real estate transaction?

-An association estoppel is defined as a legal document obtained from a property’s governing homeowners’ association, condominium owners’ association, or some other common interest community, and shows all outstanding fees or fines due as of a certain date.
+In this blog, we’ll be concentrating on the association estoppel, which is defined as a legal document obtained from a property’s governing homeowners’ association, condominium owners’ association, or some other common interest community, and shows all outstanding fees or fines due as of a certain date.

 The term is most commonly associated with HOA properties in Florida, but every state has requirements regulating how associations and their management companies share information with future residents regarding their fees, assessments, by-laws, and other important information.